Know Your Rights After A Disaster Strikes

-At Huber Thomas & Marcelle, we believe that insurance companies should be held to their word.
+At Huber Thomas Law, we believe that insurance companies should be held to their word.
 We start by fully reviewing your claims and property damage.
 Our team works in a collaborative spirit, asking for guidance from others who have dealt with similar matters, such as obtaining the expertise of experienced property damage inspectors personally fighting for you.
 Our collaborative approach allows you to benefit from multiple viewpoints and areas of expertise.
 While 95% of cases settle outside of court, we still prepare for every single case as if it's going to trial.
 This involves extensive research, expert witnesses, and cutting-edge technology to recreate any accident conditions.

-This approach gives us more knowledge and power at the negotiating table with yours or another party's insurance company.
+This approach gives us more knowledge and power at the negotiating table with your or another party's insurance company.
 If the insurance company knows that your legal team is willing and ready to take a case to court, they'll be more likely to propose a fair settlement agreement.
 Plus, if the case does go to court, we're already prepared.

 Our Courtroom Successes